isomerpages/govtech-mol-vica/index.md

 description: The Singapore Government chatbot that's always here for your questions
 image: /images/vica_logo.png
 permalink: /
-notification: AlphabotSG is currently in alpha mode.
-Certain level of intelligence is undergoing continuous improvement.
+notification: AlphabotSG is currently in alpha mode and we're continuously improving it
 sections:
   - hero:
       title: AlphabotSG